ciDSproj/wine_classification/README.md

 belong to one of three different classes, 1, 2, and 3 which refer to the three different types of grapes grown in the same region in Italy but derived from different wine cultivars.

-## Apply Feature Selection methods

-## Build Logistic Regression models
+## Apply Feature Selection and Build Logistic Regression models

 ## Feature Importance with Random Forest